In The Middle with DJ Sho - The Gryphon

 Q: Really, out of everyone J Hus is your favorite?

 A: Yes!
 Have you listened to his new album!
-He’s an amazing UK talent.
+He’s an amazing UK based talent.

 Q: Yeah, I really liked his collab with Burna Boy on the new album.
 What collabs would you like to see?